Asianguy123/kAi/README.md

  	-	User manual that is clear, concise and fits with the decided design and dark theme
 -	**Topic prompts must be to side of the message window and can be selected**

+### Peripherals
+- **The program will take mouse/trackpad and keyboard input**
+	- Mouse/trackpad for navigating the application and selects
+ 	- Keyboard input for typing messages
+- **The program will output notification sound effects using the default/connected device speakers**
+	- Auditory alert that a message has been received, and confirmation that a message has been sent
+- **Must be able to mute notifications from the menu screen**
+	- User can control which notifications they want have on or off